dzhdmitry/backbone-viewport/README.md

 #### .go(attributes)

 Read document uri and activate page with given `attributes` (PlainObject).
-If page not exists in collection, it will be created with given `attributes` id=uri, and added to collection.
+If page not exists in collection, it will be created with given `attributes`, and added to collection.
 URI is generated automatically:
 * If `pushState=true`: full URI of document
 * If `pushState=false`: hash part of URI